pytroll/satpy/doc/source/config.rst

 This caching requires producing an estimate of the angles to avoid needing to generate new angles for every new data case.
 This happens because the angle generation depends on the observation time of the data and the position of the satellite (longitude, latitude, altitude).
-The angles are estimating by using a constant observation time for all cases (maximum ~1e-10 error) and by rounding satellite position coordinates to the nearest tenth degree for longitude and latitude and nearest tenth meter.
+The angles are estimated by using a constant observation time for all cases (maximum ~1e-10 error) and by rounding satellite position coordinates to the nearest tenth of a degree for longitude and latitude and nearest tenth meter (maximum ~0.058 error).
 Note these estimations are only done if caching is enabled (this parameter is True).

 When setting this as an environment variable, this should be set with the string equivalent of the Python boolean values ``="True"`` or ``="False"``.